stevemussmann/admixturePipeline/README.md

 [![DOI](https://zenodo.org/badge/96546673.svg)](https://zenodo.org/badge/latestdoi/96546673)

-# AdmixPipe: A Method for Parsing and Filtering VCF Files for Admixture Analysis
+# AdmixPipe v3: A Method for Parsing and Filtering VCF Files for Admixture Analysis
 A pipeline that accepts a VCF file to run through Admixture

 ## Citing AdmixPipe